atulapra/Emotion-detection/README.md

 * To run the program to detect emotions only in one face, type `python em_model.py singleface`.

 * To run the program to detect emotions on all faces close to camera, type `python em_model.py multiface`.

+## Algorithm

+* First, we use haar cascade to detect faces in each frame of the webcam feed.

+* The region of image containing the face is resized to 48x48 and is passed as input to the ConvNet.

+* The network outputs a list of softmax scores for the seven classes.

+* The emotion with maximum score is displayed.

 ## Example Output